Recovering Pope Expected To Delight Crowds At Easter Sunday Mass - UrduPoint

 That came just two months after a spat between Francis and the administration of US President Donald Trump over its anti-migrant policies.

-Neither the Vatican nor the vice president's office have commented on any possible meeting between Francis and Vance, but the Easter mass could provide such an opportunity.
+Neither the Vatican nor the vice president's office have commented on any possible meeting between Francis and Vance, and it was unknown whether the vice president planned to attend Sunday mass.

-Italian Cardinal Giovanni Battista Re, dean of the college of cardinals, presided over Saturday night's solemn Easter vigil in Saint Peter's Basilica in place of the Argentine pontiff.
+Italian Cardinal Giovanni Battista Re, dean of the college of cardinals, presided over Saturday night's solemn Easter vigil in place of Francis.

-Francis, who has been ordered to rest for two months and avoid public duties, has had a single official engagement this Holy Week, visiting a prison in Rome.

-When asked by a journalist after his prison visit what he felt about this Easter week in his current condition, the smiling pope said in a weak and raspy voice: "I am living it as best I can."
+Asked by a journalist after his visit what he felt about this Easter week in his current condition, the pope replied: "I am living it as best I can."

-Francis, who was already weakened by previous health issues, was twice close to death during his recent illness.

 Recent Stories